Driver’s License Restoration in Traverse City: The Basics

 The State of Michigan doesn’t want habitual drunk drivers on the road, neither does the general public.
 Restoring driving privileges is not easy.
 A driver’s license revocation is permanent until the petitioner demonstrates that their drug & alcohol issues are under control and not likely to return in the future.

 The drug and alcohol professionals don’t distinguish between alcohol and marijuana, they advocate and seek total abstinence from all drugs.
 People that struggle with addiction speak of “recovery” not just “recovery from alcohol.”
-The restoration process involves a drug and alcohol rehabilitation professional, and in my opinion, 10 of 10 of these professionals will see a person who smokes marijuana today instead of drinking alcohol as a person who has traded one addiction for a new addiction.
+The restoration process involves a drug and alcohol rehabilitation professional, and in my opinion, 10 out of 10 of these professionals will see a person who smokes marijuana today instead of drinking alcohol as a person who has traded one addiction for a new addiction.
 A person like this will receive a poor drug and alcohol evaluation, which is all that is needed for a Hearing Officer to say no.

 There is little sympathy for habitual drunk drivers.
 “Once is a mistake, twice is a problem.”
 This quote is true for both the driver and the public at large.
 Hardship licenses are restricted to a small class of people who lose their privilege to drive.
 Unfortunately, a driver with two or more DUI convictions is not eligible for a hardship license in Michigan.

 The most common mistake is a person who underestimates how hard it is to get your license back.
 This mistake manifests in carelessness or incomplete information within the application for a hearing.
 In addition, the letters submitted focus on the petitioner’s hardship from life without a license instead of the petitioner’s abstinence and sobriety.
+Another mistake is after a client receives a restricted license with a BAIID(Ignition Interlock Device), they fail to seek a full driver’s license after one year.
+Instead, they drive with a restricted license for many years.
+The longer the BAIID is wired up to their automobile, the more likely there will be a problem resulting in the loss of their license again.

 After a license revocation, the driver has to wait either one year or five years before they become eligible to request a hearing to restore their driver’s license.
 If a driver is caught driving a vehicle, the Secretary of State will impose another year of hearing ineligibility for the driver.